-It is possible to use position level reporting as a supplement to trade level reporting provided that all of the following conditions are met.

-- 1. The legal arrangement is such that the risk is at position level, the trade reports all relate to products that are fungible with each other and the individual trades have been replaced by the position.
-This could be the case, for example, between a clearing member and a CCP. - The original trades, i.e. at transaction level, have been correctly reported.
+- (a) It is possible to use position level reporting as a supplement to trade level reporting provided that all of the following conditions are met. - 1.
+The legal arrangement is such that the risk is at position level, the trade reports all relate to products that are fungible with each other and the individual trades have been replaced by the position.
+This could be the case, for example, between a clearing member and a CCP. - 2.
+The original trades, i.e. at transaction level, have been correctly reported.
 It is not permissible to report only positions.
+Whenever an existing trade is to be included in a position level report in the same day, such contract is to be identified as "position component" by using the action type "P" in Table 2 Field 93.
+This value will be equivalent to reporting a new trade followed by an update to that report showing it as compressed.
 All contracts concluded on or after 12 February 2014 must be reported at the transaction level in all cases, starting 12 February 2014. - 3.
-Other events that affect the common fields in the report of the position are separately reported. - 4.
-The original trade reports (point 2 above) and reports relating to other events (point 3 above), where applicable, have reached a suitable "end of life state".
-This should be achieved by marking the original trades/event reports as compressed (i.e. putting the value 'Z' into the Action type (Table 2 Field 58) via a modification) and then reporting the resulting net position (either as a new position or as an update to an existing position) marked as being the result of a compression (i.e. with the value 'Y' in the Compression field (Table 2 Field 11)).
+Other events that affect the common fields in the report of the position are separately reported.